aiswarya-cs/AiswaryaCS/README.md

 ## Hello👋 I'm Aiswarya C S 👩🏻‍💻

-I'm a passionate Frontend Developer specializing in React.js and Redux.
+I'm a passionate Frontend Developer specializing in Reactjs.
 With a strong foundation in building dynamic and responsive web applications, I enjoy turning ideas into reality through code.

 ### Currently I am working with ...